 Supes has another, much more low-key one at the end of the episode.
 After giving the silent treatment to Luthor when he tries to convince the Big Blue to work for him, an enraged Lex demands that he "Say something!" and throws the battlesuit model at him.
 Superman catches the model, crushes it into dust, and further enrages Lex with five simple words: "I'll be watching you, Luthor."
 In addition to striking the perfect note in starting Supes' and Lex's relationship, it shows that the Man of Steel can be just as intimidating when he's not throwing punches.

 The three-part episode "World's Finest" had a scene that established exactly what the relationship between Superman and Batman would be.
 When he confronts Batman in the midst of roughing up some mobsters, Superman gets grabbed and judo-thrown across the room.
-(The look of utter surprise on his face as he comes to rest is excellent.)
+(The look of utter surprise on his face as he lands is excellent.)
 Superman then peers through Batman's mask with his x-ray vision and discovers Bruce Wayne underneath.
 After a heated argument that ends with kryptonite, Superman returns home and while changing into Clark Kent, finds a tracer on his cape.
-Looking out over the skyline, he sees Batman on a nearby very far away rooftop with binoculars looking back; Batman waves at him and vanishes into the shadows.
+Looking out over the skyline, he sees Batman on a very far away rooftop with binoculars looking back; Batman gives him a mocking salute and vanishes into the shadows.
 Clark grits his teeth and crushes the tracer between his fingertips.

 Joker: Awww...
 What's the matter Supey?
 No more steam in the ol' locomotive?

 This one's almost nothing but Moments of Awesome!
 One of the best comes when Joker "borrows" one of Luthor's giant killer robots and sics it on Batman, which chases him and later Lois all around town, resisting all the punishment Batman can throw at it.
-Finally it corners them and is moving in for the kill when Superman casually smashes it with one blow, while wearing an expression that clearly says 'You may be the Goddamn Batman, but I'm still the Man of Steel.'
+Finally it corners them and is moving in for the kill when Superman arrives and casually smashes it with one blow, while wearing an expression that clearly says "You may be the Goddamn Batman, but I'm still the Man of Steel."

 As for Batman, he sneaks into Lex Luthor's penthouse, knocks out Mercy without turning around when she pulls a gun on him and scares Luthor half to death before the Mooks break in.
 Before, Luthor thought Batman was some nut in a cape the Joker was too lame to kill off.
 Next scene, Luthor decides to kill the Joker because he exposed him to the Goddamn Batman.